 How many hats have you worn in your Nonprofit organization?

 Are you wearing more hats than you expected?
-Managing finances, donors, operations and well, almost everything?
+Managing finances, donors, operations, and well, almost everything?
 In this post, I want to help you take a step back and remember what matters.
-I have been where you are and it’s easy to get wrapped up in the day-to-day, feel like you are just managing to tread above water, but never getting ahead.
+I have been where you are and it’s easy to get wrapped up in the day-to-day and feels like you are just managing to tread above water, but never getting ahead.

 As the COO of a growing technology company, my perspective may be slightly different.
 But let’s face it!
 You are an entrepreneur, building something from nothing and growing an organization with many moving pieces.

 I recently picked up a book that has given me the perspective I need to take off a few of my many hats and refocus on what matters most.
 The book Essentialism, by Greg McKeown, discusses the idea that to be truly effective, we need to focus on the things that matter.

 This may seem obvious, but when explored, it can make all the difference in your world.
 It did in mine.
 I was the queen of efficiency before I picked up this book; with two kids under four, a full-time career, and an aging pup that required a little extra care, I felt like treading water was all I could do.
 I made efficiency my goal.
 Everything I did had to be done fast, and I usually did 10 things at once to ensure it all got done.
 Then I read a phrase in Essentialism and my entire spinning, the efficient world stopped for a moment.